leojang/Notes/YDNJS-Call-Site.md

 bar(); // "oops, global"
 ```
->Even though bar appears to be a reference to obj.foo, in fact, it's really just another **reference** to foo itself.
-Moreover, the call-site is what matters, and the call-site is bar(), which is a plain, un-decorated call and thus the default binding applies.
+Even though bar appears to be a reference to obj.foo, in fact, **it's really just another _reference_ to foo itself**.
+Moreover, the call-site is what matters, and the call-site is _bar()_, which is a plain, un-decorated call and thus the default binding applies.

 ```javascript
 function foo() {